 After the resurrection, the disciples gathered around Jesus and asked:

 It was not a foolish question.
 They believed He was the Messiah.
 They knew the promises of restoration.
-They were asking about timing.
+They had watched Him die and rise again.
+They were asking about timing, and it was a reasonable thing to ask, because the prophets had spoken of exactly that restoration and the disciples had every reason to expect it was near.

 Jesus’ answer is both clear and gentle: